 Ceiling lights

 Your ceiling lighting should complement your office décor and styling, while completely illuminating the room and avoiding too much glare.
-Go for a stark and striking effect with this Edit Rod 15 Arm Ceiling Pendant Light in black, or for a simpler look this Lucide Talowe 45 Halo LED Flush Ceiling Light in black.
+Go for a stark and striking effect with this Edit Garland Ceiling Pendant Light in black, or for a simpler look this Lucide Talowe 45 Halo LED Flush Ceiling Light in black.

 If you’re looking for a more corporate, or perhaps an industrial feel in your home office, then an LED bar pendant may be a good ceiling fixture.
-This Lucide Raya LED Bar Ceiling Pendant Light can be fitted to up to 1380mm from the ceiling, and provides warm white light.
+This Skylar Bar Ceiling Pendant Light can be fitted to up to 1380mm from the ceiling, and provides warm white light.

 Wall lights